donnemartin/haxor-news/README.md

 ![Imgur](http://i.imgur.com/6kZG84S.png)

-## View a Post's Linked Web Content in a Terminal
+## View a Post's Linked Web Content

 After viewing a list of posts, you can view a post's linked web content by referencing the post `#`.